anhaidgroup/py_labeler/docs/contributing.rst

 If you added the upstream repository as described above you will see something like::

-    origin  git@github.com:<yourname>/py_entitymatching.git (fetch)
+    origin  git@github.com:<yourname>/magellan_labeler.git (fetch)
-    origin  git@github.com:<yourname>/py_entitymatching.git (push)
+    origin  git@github.com:<yourname>/magellan_labeler.git (push)
-    upstream        git://github.com/anhaidgroup/py_entitymatching.git (fetch)
+    upstream        git://github.com/anhaidgroup/magellan_labeler.git (fetch)
-    upstream        git://github.com/anhaidgroup/py_entitymatching.git (push)
+    upstream        git://github.com/anhaidgroup/magellan_labeler.git (push)

-Now your code is on GitHub, but it is not yet a part of the *py_entitymatching* project.
+Now your code is on GitHub, but it is not yet a part of the *magellan_labeler* project.
 For that to happen, a pull request needs to be submitted on GitHub.

 Review your code